 - How do I determine the initial duration of time I should be on medication?

-In order to answer these kinds of questions, I would recommend a six step process.
+In order to answer these kinds of questions, I would recommend a six-step process.
 This process will, in most cases, take six months or more to complete.
 But it often takes many months for doctors and patients to arrive at the most effective medication option, so this process does not elongate the normal duration of finding satisfactory medical treatment.
+A new piece of medical equipment must be needed.
+By visiting this website, https://andamanmed.com/market-access-services/distribution-services/malaysia/, you can check the imported equipment and the documents needed to process it.

 Having an intentional process is much more effective than making reactionary choices when the emotional pain (getting on medication) or unpleasant side effects (getting off medication) push you to “just want to do something different.”
 With a process in place, it is much more likely that what is done will provide the necessary information to make important decisions about the continuation or cessation of medication.